-Google’s announcement follows a recent trend in SEO that has shifted focus away from traditional on-page content optimization, such as keyword density.
-Instead, newer technical SEO strategies elevate search performance for websites by prioritizing the improvement of a site’s user experience, particularly on mobile devices, through code-level enhancements that require web development expertise.
+Google’s announcement is just the latest example of recent search marketing trends that have shifted focus away from traditional on-page SEO strategies, such as using the right number and variety of keywords, in favor of more advanced technical SEO strategies that improve a website’s performance in search engines by prioritizing the improvement of the user experience, particularly on mobile devices, through code-level enhancements and best practices that typically require web development expertise for implementation.

-Page Experience is a search ranking factor that encompasses every facet of a website’s user experience, including mobile friendliness, how quickly the page loads, and how well the page performs according to Google’s Core Web Vitals.
+Page Experience is a Google search ranking factor that involves every facet of a website’s user experience, including its mobile-friendliness (which would typically include responsive design, accessibility, and more), how quickly the page loads (even over a bad internet connection), and how well the page renders in web browsers based on performance metrics Google calls Core Web Vitals.

 The reward for websites that satisfy users through an exceptional Page Experience is prime real estate in search results.
 Why?
 For one, it’s in Google’s best interests to elevate only the best-performing websites because that earns more trust from users in the quality of Google’s search results.
 Furthermore, with so many sites competing to offer high quality content optimized for search, Google has to rank pages using differentiators beyond the content that is on pages.